Gender pay gap in New Zealand: Equal Pay Act 1972

 Until 1960, separate pay rates for men and women doing the same work were legal in both the public and private sectors.
 This changed with the introduction of the Government Service Equal Pay Act 1960, which abolished gender-based pay scales in the public service.
 In 1972, the Equal Pay Act (EPA) extended the principle of pay equity to the private sector.
 Under the EPA, if work, or a class of work, requires the same, or substantially similar, degrees of skill, effort and responsibility of its male and female employees, yet pays them different rates, that difference in pay is deemed to be gender-based, and illegal.
 If a class of work is exclusively or predominantly performed by females, gender-based pay inequality is deemed to exist if a different rate would be paid to male employees with the same, or similar, skills performing the work under substantially similar conditions and with substantially similar degrees of effort.

+Equal Pay Amendment Bill 2025

+An amendment to the Equal Pay Act 1972, The Pay Equity Amendment Bill, was introduced by the Minister for Workplace Relations and Safety, Brooke Van Velden.
+The bill was passed on Wednesday 7 May 2025 after being put through under urgency.
+Urgency in New Zealand Government process allows for faster passing of law with no select committee stage.
+The amendment means the cancellation of 33 pay equity claims that were in process which affects teachers, social workers, nurses and healthcare workers.
+Opposition to the bill has come from many people and groups.